Project: Art of Web

 Art and Culture of the Web

-An experimental new track for the Mozilla Festival, London
+A new track at the Mozilla Festival

 What would happen, we wondered, if we released a call for submissions centred on the concept of every participant helping to build a “living gallery” that would live for 48 hours — a place where each exhibit would also be an invitation for participants to create together with the artists and machines?
 Combined with a series of equally hands-on workshops facilitated by a diverse set of organizations, from Creative Commons to Rhizome, the Internet Archive to the TATE Britain, and Aalto University to Europeana, we hoped the end result would be a new manifestation of networked art, built by the collective hands of a shared creative public.